pchunduri6/rag-demystified/blog.md

 <!-- Not sure if we need these details - commenting out for now

+To reliably generate the correct format of functions and data sources, we use the powerful [OpenAI function calling](https://openai.com/blog/function-calling-and-other-api-updates) feature paired with Pydantic models.
+We also use the [Instructor](https://github.com/jxnl/instructor) library to easily generate LLM-ready function schemas.

+More details on the full schema definition can be found [here](subquestion_generator.py).

 For example, the function schema to choose vector/summarization retrieval is as simple as: